 Conclusions and solutions

-- Brands can still go out to mass audiences but need to have different, niche messages to all the sub groups.
+- Brands can still go out to mass audiences but need to have different, niche messages for all the sub groups.

 - New space is the one of passion and culture solving issues and alleviating fear.

-- No silver bullet but need to invest in millennials for the long term and treat with care and value.
+- There is no silver bullet but there is a need to invest in Millennials for the long term; to value them and treat with care.

 - Need to build brand out, have patience and commit time and investment.

-- Talk to millennials at an “eye level not top down; get alongside them and guide and support their life journeys.
+- Talk to Millennials at “eye level" not top down; get alongside them and guide and support their life journeys.

 - Time and experience are the new currencies not direct wealth creation.